aman-ankur/friend-match-play/memory-bank/handle-temporary-disconnects.md

 *   **Session/Token-Based:** Most robust but requires significant architectural changes (likely not minimal effort).

 This approach focuses changes primarily on the connect/disconnect handlers, minimizing modifications to existing game progression logic.

+**Related Note on State Resets:** Debugging the 'Play Again' flow highlighted that robust state reset logic is crucial even *without* disconnections.
+Client-side handlers for server events like `roomReset` and `newRound` must ensure *all* relevant state is cleared (including UI interaction flags like `hasClickedContinueThisRound`) to prevent bugs during normal game transitions.